 |The Weymouth relay is located in Wyke Regis, Weymouth, on the South Coast of Dorset.|

 To reduce interference across the channel, the transmitter transmits very little signal towards Portland.
 The UHF cylinder contains a north (350°) facing cardioid.
 As a result, Portlanders mostly receive their signal from Stockland Hill, or from Rowridge (different region).
 As you can see, the two trough receiving aerials are mounted very low down on the tower to reduce the effects of tidal fading on the incoming signals from Stockland Hill.

-The transmitter was built in 1969, transmitting 405-line BBC 1 on VHF channel 1.
-This closed on the 4th January 1983.
-UHF TV commenced on the 14th September 1973, with Channel 4 added in October 1984.
+UHF TV transmissions commenced with BBC 1 & 2 during August 1973, followed by ITV from the 14th September 1973.
+Channel 4 was added in October 1984.
 The housing estate surrounding it was build a couple of years ago.
 The site was previously allotments.